CharlieDigital/dotnet6-openapi/README.md

 cd ../../api
 ```

-We've create a basic Svelte TypeScript application that will be built with vite.
+We've created a basic Svelte TypeScript application that will be built with vite.

 These next steps are adapted from: https://khalidabuhakmeh.com/generate-aspnet-core-openapi-spec-at-build-time